rallyplot/rallyplot/docs/source/installation.md

 (installation-page)=
 # Installation

-`rallyplot` can be used from either Python or C++.
-It runs on Windows, macOS and most Linux distributions (see [below](supported-platforms) for details).
+`rallyplot` runs with Python or C++ on Windows, macOS and most Linux distributions (see [below](supported-platforms) for details).

-A graphics card is required for the performance benefits of using `rallyplot`.
-`rallyplot` is written for OpenGL 3.3, which the majority of graphics cards from ~2010 onwards should support.
-See the [GPU compatability section](gpu-section) for details.
+`rallyplot` requires a graphics card for fast plotting.
+It is written for OpenGL 3.3, which the majority of graphics cards from ~2010 onwards should support.
+See the [GPU compatibility section](gpu-section) for details.

-Once you have installed `rallyplot`, you can check out the [Get Started](get-started-tutorial) page.
+Once you have installed `rallyplot`, check out the [Get Started](get-started-tutorial) page.

 ## Install